Warts are raised bumps on the skin that are caused by the human papillomavirus (HPV). They can appear on nearly any part of the body.

 It’s commonly used in many beauty products and as a natural pesticide.

-Studies have shown that neem oil possesses many antifungal and antiviral properties, which may help treat warts.
+Studies have shown that neem oil possesses many

 Tea tree oil is extracted from the Australian Melaleuca alternifolia bush.
 It has been used for centuries to treat various medical conditions, to ward off insects, and for household cleaning.

-Tea tree oil may be applied directly to the wart, up to two times per day.
+Diluted tea tree oil may be applied directly to the wart, up to two times per day.
 It may take a few months to see results with tea tree oil.

 Tea tree oil has been linked to hormonal activity, so it should be used with caution by pregnant or breastfeeding women, or when using on children.